fenago/machine-learning-for-finance/lab_guides/Lab_6.md

 for another time.

 How would we detect when someone engages in spoofing?
 One way is to use an autoencoder.
-By using a large amount of order book information, we can train an autoencoder to reconstruct \"normal\" trading behavior.
+By using a large amount of order course information, we can train an autoencoder to reconstruct \"normal\" trading behavior.
 For traders whose trading patterns deviate a lot from normal trading, the reconstruction loss of the trained autoencoder for the transaction will